What exactly are cancer clusters and how are they related to Superfund sites?

 More recent research

 Since the article by Goodman, et al in 2012, many more investigations have been undertaken to look at specific Superfund locations and diseases that have been prevalent.
-In 2017, the results of a study by Kirpich and Leary suggested “…a potential association between increased HRS (hazardous ranking score) and increased proxy water exposure of hazardous wastes around Superfund sites with increased adult cancer incidence rates.”
-In plain English – they found that there was a correlation between contaminated ground water near Superfund sites and increased rates of adult cancers.
+In 2017, the results of a study by Kirpich and Leary found that there was a correlation between contaminated ground water near Superfund sites and increased rates of adult cancers.
 This goes back to the correlation and causation conundrum.
-They tell us in their conclusion that “Within the United States, cancer registries are defined and run by each state and they do not routinely include geographical or exposure histories that indicate length of residence at the time of cancer diagnosis, an thorough residential history… However, these exposure histories are essential to thoroughly investigate the effect of environmental exposures on cancer.”
+They tell us in their conclusion that despite these correlations, cancer registries are run by the individual states, and as such the data isn’t always comparable.
+Furthermore, with the way our society moves, a diagnosis in Wyoming may have been caused by exposures in Louisiana (as an example only).

 A 2014 study by Levine, et al, studied Superfund sites in relation to inflammatory breast cancer (IBC).
 In their supporting materials, they also note an increase in NHL in residents of a northern Nevada county close to a Superfund Site.
 Their data also shows an increase in IBC near the Superfund sites close to where my mom grew up.
 Then in 2017, Webber and Stone, found an increased incidence of NHL in residents close to Superfund sites in Kentucky.
 As the distance from the sites increased, the rates of NHL decreased.
-Also in 2017, Amin, Nelson, and McDougall “…identified a significant positive association between Superfund density and overall cancer rates across the 48 contiguous USA, in addition to a significant trend for number of superfund sites per county and the corresponding cancer rates.”
+Also in 2017, Amin, Nelson, and McDougall found a positive correlation between the density of Superfund sites and cancer rates in all of the lower 48 states, as well as even a county by county association.

 What does it all mean?